esimov/caire/README.md

 Also the library supports the **`-square`** option.
 When this option is used the image will be resized to a square, based on the shortest edge.

-When an image is resized on both the X and Y axis, the algorithm first try to rescale it prior resizing, but also preserves the image aspect ratio.
-Afterwards the seam carving algorithm is applied only to the remaining points.
+When an image is resized on both the X and Y axis, the algorithm will first try to rescale it prior resizing, but also will preserve the image aspect ratio.
+The seam carving algorithm is applied only to the remaining points.
 Ex. : given an image of dimensions 2048x1536 if we want to resize to the 1024x500, the tool first rescale the image to 1024x768 and then will remove only the remaining 268px.

 #### Masks support: